Students have a right to:

 - To self-identify your accommodation needs to AccessAbility Services by applying and registering with AccessAbility Services

-- To provide the required documentation of your disability to AccessAbility Services.
-A list of required documentation is provided here: [insert link to documents]
+- To provide the required Documentation (/accessability-services/documentation) of your disability to AccessAbility Services.

 - To communicate your needs to AccessAbility Services early in each term (Term Check-in) particularly if you require sign language interpreters, in-class note-takers, course material in alternative format, exam accommodations or adaptive technology equipment as these require extra time to coordinate